All of the ways to earn Anima in Shadowlands

 Our Covenant Sanctum has a number of features that are unlocked by Anima, such as the Travel Network, the Anima Conductor, the Adventure Table, and a Covenant-specific special feature: The Path of Ascension for the Kyrian, Abomination Stitching for the Necrolords, the Queen’s Conservatory for the Night Fae, and my personal favorite, the Ember Court for the Venthyr.
 Taking part in many of those features will require the currency as well: You need to pay Anima in order to reinforce locations in your Conductor, or to send your followers on Adventures, for instance.

 And the rewards that can be purchased with Anima include not only mounts, pets, and weapon effects that can be used for transmog, but also valuable gear upgrades for your Covenant armor set — invaluable for leveling players, for alts, and for more casual players who don’t usually journey into group content.

 In short, content enough to last for the whole expansion has been front-loaded into the game, possibly because Anima serves as a natural barrier that prevents us from unlocking all of those systems, and acquiring all of those rewards, at once.

 What are your sources of Anima?

-- World Quests are possibly the most cost-effective way of earning Anima.
+- World Quests are the most cost-effective way of earning Anima aside from Korthia.
 Players who are truly dedicated to gathering it are usually clearing their maps of every Anima-rewarding World Quest they can, every day.